 Planned Parenthood believes in access to family planning, reproductive health care and choice.
-We believe that every woman - regardless of income, age or marital status - has the fundamental right to decide when and whether to have a child.
+We believe that every person - regardless of income, age or marital status - has the fundamental right to decide when and whether to have a child.
 It is vital that public policies support personal childbearing decisions with medically accurate reproductive health information, including sex education, access to contraceptives and safe, legal abortion.

 Family Planning Funding

 Each year more than 400,000 people with low income in New York State access family planning services through health centers that receive public funding from state programs.
 These individuals are predominantly young and uninsured.
 Publicly subsidized family planning services allow them to get cancer screenings, STI testing, pap tests, and other basic health services.
 Also included are contraceptive services and family planning counseling, which prevent thousands of unintended pregnancies each year.

 Despite overwhelming public support and the social and economic benefits associated with family planning services, these programs have remained significantly underfunded.
 While the number of people seeking these basic health care services, and the cost of providing them continues to rise, the funding for family planning in New York has remained level funded for the last several years, creating an unjust two-tiered health care delivery system.

 85% of Americans support responsible, age-appropriate, medically accurate sex education in schools; Planned Parenthood believes that it is critical that our young people have access to accurate information and services.

 Medically accurate programs acknowledge that individuals have the right to choose when they want to become sexually active.
 Those who decide to engage in sexual intercourse should receive honest, accurate, and responsible safer sex information.
 This kind of curriculum has been proven to delay the onset of intercourse, reduce the frequency of intercourse, and increase contraceptive use.

 Planned Parenthood believes that individuals have the right to obtain a confidential, medically safe, legal abortion under the standards set forth by the U.S. Supreme Court in the Roe v.
 Wade decision.